 Modern firms keep track of much more information.
-Software can help you determine your return on your marketing investments, what types of cases are most lucrative, or even whether or not you can make money by setting a flat fee for your services.
+Software can help you determine your return on your marketing investments, what types of cases are most lucrative.
+It can even determine whether or not you can make money by setting a flat fee for your services.

 Knowing what tools are available is only part of the equation.
-Next, you’ll have to determine which kinds of software your law office needs.
-After all, complex client management software may not be helpful to a firm that has only one large client.
+Next, you’ll have to determine which kinds of software your law firm needs.
+After all, complex client management software may not be helpful for a firm that has only one large client.

 We’ll discuss this in more detail in Chapter 4.
-But, when you’re trying to determine your legal tech needs, you’ll start by looking at your documented systems and processes.
+But when you’re trying to determining your legal tech stack needs, you’ll start by looking at your documented systems and processes.

 Check out our resources on Healthy Systems to learn about how to document your processes and manage your projects.